On completeness and parametricity in the realizability semantics of System F: Conclusions and open questions

-Finally, a natural extension of the approach here presented is by considering Krivine's second order functional arithmetic $\C{AF}2$ (\cite{Krivine}), which extends System $F$ by means of first-order terms and $n$-ary predicates.
-Indeed, realizability semantics can be extended to it yielding completeness results analogous to those which hold for System $F$ (see \cite{Nour1998}).
-The realizability semantics of $\C{AF}2$ looks as a good candidate to relate our results with those in \cite{Wadler2007} and \cite{Bernardy2011} on realizability and parametricity treated as formal translations in the second order predicate calculus.
-As recalled in the introduction, these results show that $n$-ary parametricity composed with realizability corresponds to $n+1$-ary realizability.
-This approach highlights the formal similarity between the clauses defining realizability and those defining realizability.
-This similarity is implicit in our formalization, as it appears by inspecting the treatment of adequate semantics and the soundness theorem on the one side (section \ref{sec3}) and of parametric semantics and the abstraction theorem on the other side (section \ref{sec5}).
-In $\C{AF}2$ we might try to make this explicit as follows.
-For any System $F$ type $\sigma$ we can define a predicate $x\in \boldsymbol\sigma$ expressing the property ``$x$ is a realizer of $\sigma$''.
-We can then define a ``realizability translation'' consisting in proving that $M\in |\sigma|^{S}$ implies $M\in | M\in \boldsymbol \sigma|^{S}$ for $M$ closed.
-For instance, we have $\B{X\to X}= \forall u(u\in \B X\to xu\in \B X)$ and for $I_{X}=\lambda x.x\in |X\to X|^{S}$, we can immediately verify that $I_{X}\in | I_{X}\in \B{X\to X}|^{S}$ holds.\footnote{Where an $S$-interpretation $\C M$ for $\C{AF}2$ associates term variables $x,y$ with $\beta\eta$-equivalence classes of $\lambda$-terms $x_{\C M}, y_{\C M}$.}
+Finally, a natural extension of the approach here presented is by considering Krivine's second order functional arithmetic $\C{AF}2$ \cite{Krivine}, which extends System $\FF$ by means of first-order terms and $n$-ary predicates.
+Realizability semantics straightforwardly extends to $\C{AF}2$, yielding completeness results analogous to those which hold for System $\FF$ (see \cite{Nour1998}).
+The realizability semantics of $\C{AF}2$ seems a good candidate to relate the results here presented with those in \cite{Wadler2007} and \cite{Bernardy2011} on realizability and parametricity treated as formal translations in the second order predicate calculus.
+As recalled in the introduction, these results show that $n$-ary parametricity composed with realizability corresponds to $n+1$-ary parametricity.
+This approach highlights the formal similarity between the clauses defining realizability and those defining parametricity.
+This similarity is implicit in our formalization, as it appears by inspecting the treatment of adequate semantics and the soundness theorem on the one side (Section \ref{sec3}) and of logical relations and its soundness theorem on the other side (Section \ref{sec5}).
+In $\C{AF}2$ one might try to make this explicit as follows.
+For any System $\FF$ type $\sigma$ we can define a predicate $x\in \boldsymbol\sigma$ expressing the property ``$x$ is a realizer of $\sigma$''.
+We can then define a ``realizability translation'' consisting in proving that $M\in \|\sigma\|^{\Cl}$ implies $M\in \| M\in \boldsymbol\sigma\|^{\Cl}$ for $M$ closed.
+For instance, we have $\B{X\to X}= \forall u(u\in \B X\to xu\in \B X)$ and for $I_{X}=\lambda x.x\in \|X\to X\|^{\Cl}$, we can immediately verify that $I_{X}\in \| I_{X}\in \B{X\to X}\|^{\Cl}$ holds\footnote{Where a $\Cl$-interpretation $\C M$ for $\C{AF}2$ associates term variables $x,y$ with $\beta\eta$-equivalence classes of $\lambda$-terms $x_{\C M}, y_{\C M}$.}.